The 15 Best Kids Activities in Melbourne 2026

 7. Melbourne Skydeck

 Want to see Melbourne from waaay up high?
 The Melbourne Skydeck lets you discover the city from almost 300 meters above ground!
 The views are absolutely breathtaking.
+You can take photos through the window and even go onto a small balcony (if you’re brave enough!).

+My kids were pressed against the glass the whole time, pointing out tiny cars and people below.
 A family ticket is quite pricey, I won’t lie, but it’s totally worth it for the unforgettable experience.
 From the Skydeck, you can really appreciate how beautiful Melbourne is.

-Don’t worry about safety – you and your kids are completely secure on the highest floor of this building.
+Don’t worry about safety, you and your kids are completely secure on the highest floor of this building.
 It’s a great activity for a clear day when you can see for miles!

 Ticket Prices: